gladstone28/Bible-Study-ACTS-16-VS-16-TO-40/README.md

+### From the Minister's Desk:

+This is a summary of Rev. Bacchas' Bible Study presentation on 20 February 2024:

 Acts 16:16-40 includes several notable events that can be considered miraculous or significant demonstrations of divine power and intervention.
 Here's a list based on the passage:

 1. **Exorcism of a Slave Girl** (Acts 16:16-18): Paul commands a spirit of divination to come out of a slave girl, which it does immediately.
 This girl had been following Paul and Silas, proclaiming them as servants of the Most High God.
 The miracle here is the immediate and effective exorcism performed by Paul, demonstrating the power of Jesus' name over demonic forces.